 A business owner also does not want to sacrifice quality.
 Quality tends to be sacrificed when one person is trying to do a 5 person job.
 That’s where a virtual assistant can come in!

-A lot of you have also asked about pay
+A lot of you have also asked about virtual assistant pay.

 This is a hard question to answer.
 Pay can be anywhere from $15 to $100+ per hour.
 You can also get paid per project (such as per written article), instead of on an hourly basis.
 It’s really hard to say just because there are so many different tasks that can be done.